Dental Assistant Job Description

 - Prepare patients for treatments

-- Prepare instruments and hand them to the dentist during procedures
+- Hand instruments to the dentist during procedures

 - Use suction and/or rinse to maintain the patient’s mouth